polycube-network/polycube/Documentation/services/pcn-firewall/firewall.rst

   - ``Forward`` packet from the interface from which it was received to the other
   - ``Drop`` packet

-- Not IP packets are forwarded by default.
+- Non-IP packets are forwarded by default.
 - Up to 5k rules for each chain (INGRESS/EGRESS).

 How to use